 top of page

-• Writer's pictureMelanie Roussel
+Writer's pictureMelanie Roussel

 Review: The Eyre Affair by Jasper Fforde

 The Eyre Affair is set in Great Britain circa 1985, but not the Great Britain of our timeline.
-There’s a secret service branch which deals with time travel, recreational cloning of extinct animals is a fashion trend and literature is taken incredibly seriously.
+There’s a secret service branch that deals with time travel, recreational cloning of extinct animals is a fashion trend and literature is taken incredibly seriously.

 Positives